wrhammer/rover13s/README.md

 ## Custom M-Codes

 - **M6**: Remapped for custom tool change behavior
-  - Automatic tool changes for T1-T19
+  - Automatic tool changes for T1-T19 that are the integrated vertical and horizontal bit and the saw blade
-  - Manual tool change prompt for T20
+  - Manual tool change prompt for router bits, T20 and above
   - Integrated safety checks and position verification

 - **M8/M9**: Repurposed coolant control for bit retraction